ersilia-os/eos-python-package/README.md

 ## Usage

-Always provide and end-to-end usage example.
-This example should be reproducible and the data should be contained within the repository itself.
+Provide an end-to-end usage example.
+All data should be included in the repository for reproducibility.

-Here is the code snippet for an example:
+Example:

 ```python
 from my_package.core import hello